Negative curvature in graphical small cancellation groups: Classification of quadrangles

-\begin{proposition} If $P$ is an $n$--gon in $X$ with sides $\gamma'_0,\dots,\gamma'_{n-1}$ that are geodesics then there is an $\gens$--labelled diagram over $\rels$ that, after forgetting interior vertices of valence 2, is a combinatorial geodesic $n$--gon $(D,(\gamma_i)_i)$ such that for each $0\leqslant i< n$ the word of $\left<\gens\right>$ read on $\gamma_i$ is the same as the word read on $\gamma'_i$. \end{proposition} Here, forgetting one interior vertex of valence 2 means replacing its replacing its two incident edges by a single one.
+\end{proposition} Here, forgetting one interior vertex of valence 2 means replacing its two incident edges by a single one.
 Note that, when performing this operation, we consider $D$ merely as (unlabelled) diagram, i.e.\ we ignore the orientations and labels of edges.
 Forgetting interior vertices of valence 2 means iterating this operation, such that we end up with a diagram without interior vertices of valence 2.

 \begin{proof} The existence of an $\gens$--labelled diagram over $\rels$ whose boundary label matches the label of $P$ is the well-known van Kampen Lemma. \fullref{lem:graphical_diagrams} guarantees that the diagram can be chosen such that all interior arcs are pieces.
 The small cancellation condition then implies interior faces have interior degree at least 7.
 If there is a face $\Pi$ with $e(\Pi)=1$ whose exterior part is contained in a single $\gamma_i$, then the exterior part is a geodesic.
 Thus, the length of the interior part is at least half of the length of $\bdry\Pi$.
 Since interior arcs are pieces, the small cancellation condition implies there must be at least four of them to account for half the length of $\bdry\Pi$.
 Now if we forget interior vertices of valence 2, we have the desired combinatorial geodesic polygon. \end{proof}